Discover the link between night sweats and prostate cancer. Learn about causes, symptoms, diagnosis, treatments, and when to seek expert advice.

 Comfort items can make your experience more pleasant and less stressful.
 Here are a few suggestions:

 Many chemotherapy centers provide blankets, but bringing your own can add a touch of home and extra comfort.
 A small, supportive or fun pillow can help you find the right position in your chair.
+Many facilities also offer chemotherapy support packages for patients, which may include items like soothing lotions, snacks, or hydration aids.
+These thoughtful additions can enhance the experience and make the treatment process more manageable.

 Consider bringing stress-relief tools like a stress ball, fidget spinner, or a small item that brings you comfort.
 These can help you manage any anxiety during the session.